YottaDB/YDBDoc/ProgGuide/utility.rst

 The %GCE utility changes every occurrence of a string within the data of selected global nodes to a replacement string. ^%GCE changes the string in each place it occurs, even if it forms part of a longer string.
 For example, changing the string 12 to 55 changes 312 to 355.

+%GCE displays the name of each global as it is processed.
+You can suppress the output of the names of globals in which no changes are made by using the QUIET utility label.

 **Prompts**

 Global^: Requests (using %GSEL) the name(s) of the globals to change; <RETURN> ends selection.